 Final Words

-TL;DR Can you replace an integrated graphics card with a dedicated graphics card perhaps?
+TL;DR Can you replace an integrated graphics card with a dedicated one?
 No, you cannot.

-iGPUs and dedicated graphics cards are completely different entity and physically they are not interchangeable
+iGPUs and dedicated graphics cards are entirely different entities, and physically, they are not interchangeable